 If I were to cover all of the relevant reflexology points here, this article would turn into a book!
 As well, since each person’s body is different and there are so many different variables related to the mind and memory, it’s not a simple task to pick and choose a handful of points that would benefit everyone.

-Because it takes a few months to learn how to massage all of the Chinese Reflexology points on the foot, this article will focus on the reflexology point that is most relevant to brain function.
+In the meantime, while you’re waiting for your copy to arrive ;), this article will focus on the reflexology point that is most relevant to brain function.
 Surprise, it’s the brain point.

 I’m going to give you instructions on locating and massaging the reflexology point for the brain as it’s a great place to start.
 And, if you’re already a subscriber to my free newsletter, Amazing Feet, then you’ve already received instructions for how to massage your Kidney reflexology point too.